 Tokyo Tower is Japanese broadcasting tower looking like the Eiffel Tower, inaugurated in 1958 in Minato ward in the south of the capital.
 It is one of the highest metallic towers in the world, as it culminates at 333 meters high, with two observatories on the city.
 Characterized by its red and white colors, it is illuminated at night following the seasons or the events.

-Designed by architect Taichi Naito and completed in 1958, Tokyo Tower was obviously inspired by Paris Eiffel Tower, although it rises a good dozen meters higher (or 7.6 meters if you include the aerial).
+Designed by architect Tachu Naito and completed in 1958 (opened to the public on December 23), the Tokyo Tower was obviously inspired by Paris’ Eiffel Tower, although it rises a good dozen meters higher (or 7,6 meters if you include the aerial).
 With its 333 meters, it ranks as one of the tallest metal towers in the world.
 It is, however, much lighter weighing in at four thousand tons compared with the ten thousand tons of its Parisian counterpart.

 The construction was intended to provide better resistance to earthquakes, obviously a key issue with Japanese buildings, especially very tall ones.

 You will instantly recognize its distinctive red and white metal latticework, beautifully illuminated after nightfall.
 At the tower’s base (an 80-meters cubical building) is a shopping center named "Foot Town" which houses restaurants.
 It even had an aquarium that is now definitely closed.